 - Lightly dust a clean work counter with flour.
 Divide the dough in half.
 Working with one portion at a time, roll out the dough.
 Continue to stretch pull the dough until it's paper-thin, about 14 inches in diameter.
 You should be able to see your fingers through the dough when it's ready.
 Repeat with the other half.

-- Brush a large baking sheet with 2 tablespoon olive oil.
-Place one of the dough pieces on top.
-Place about 6-7 dollops of the mascarpone cheese on the dough (for a total of ½ cup), spreading the dollops evenly.
-Spread the mascarpone just a bit to create a small well in the center of each dollop.
-Place about 1 ½ tablespoon of the hazelnut praline in each of the mascarpone wells.
+- Brush a large baking sheet with 2 tablespoons of olive oil.
+Place one of the dough portions on the baking sheet.
+Place about 6-7 dollops of the mascarpone cheese on the dough, spreading the dollops evenly.
+Spread the mascarpone with the back of a spoon to create a small well in the center.
+Fill the wells with about 1 tablespoon of the hazelnut praline.

 - Top the focaccia with the remaining dough, pressing the edges together to seal.
 Trim the excess dough and discard.
 Gently tear small holes on top of where the filling is.
-Brush the top with melted butter and sprinkle the coarse sugar.
-Bake the focaccia for 11-13 minutes or until the top is golden brown.
+Brush the focaccia with melted butter and sprinkle coarse sugar.
+Bake for 11-13 minutes or until the top is golden brown.

 - Remove the focaccia from the oven and dust with powdered sugar.
 Cut into smaller pieces and serve immediately.